lwjohnst86/analyzing-cohorts-course/chapter4.md

 Now that we've created this plot, let's polish it up.
 We want it to be "publication quality", since we'll eventually present this figure to others.

-As with the previous exercise, use the `unadjusted_results` dataframe you created to plot the findings.
+As with the previous exercise, use the `unadjusted_results` data frame you created to plot the findings.
 This time, make the plot more polished and presentable.

 `@instructions`
 - Set the point `size` to 3, the error bar `height` to 0.1, and the `linetype` to `"dotted"`.
-- Include appropriate axis labels (`"Predictors"` on the y and the `"Odds Ratio (95% CI)"` on the x).
-Remember, CI is the confidence interval.
+- Include appropriate axis labels (`"Predictors"` on the y and `"Odds Ratio (95% CI)"` on the x).
+Recall that CI means confidence interval.
-- Set the theme to `theme_classic()` on the last line.
+- Set the theme to `theme_classic()`.

 `@hint`
-- The labels should be of the form `x = "Axis Label"` (for the x-axis for instance).
+- The labels should be of the form `x = "Axis Label"` (e.g. for the x-axis).

 `@pre_exercise_code`
 ```{r}